Knowledge base

 - if the signature was created using the advanced editor:

-- Users have access to edit the signature's content, but be aware that this content is shared; if Morgane modifies the content, Vanessa will have the same content once she has reloaded her Mail Infomaniak interface
+- users have access to the signature content for editing, but be aware that this content is shared; if Morgane modifies the content, Vanessa will have the same content once she has reloaded her Mail Infomaniak interface,

 - The advanced settings follow the same principle as in other cases: they are common to all users

 In all cases, assigning a default signature to an email account is done at the user level.
-Within the same email account, the default signature chosen by Morgane is independent of the one chosen by Vanessa.
+For example, within the same email account, the default signature chosen by Morgane is independent of the one chosen by Vanessa.

 Going further with templates